kbity/apftool/README.md

-a small library for converting to and from Aperture Science apf files.
+A library for converting to and from Aperture Science apf files, the custom extended apf2s, and wbmp images.

 usage: